vinisalazar/BioProv/paper/paper.md

 ## Overview

 BioProv is **object-oriented** and **project-based**.
 It works by modelling the provenance elements of a BWF into an object called a `Project`.
+Projects group related samples, files and programs that are represented by corresponding objects from the BioProv library.
+These objects have specific methods that allow the user to specify the relationships between them, such as the association between a file and a sample or program.
-Projects group related samples and files and any programs that process these files.
-They also carry information about agents, *i.e.* users and computing environments used to execute programs.
+Projects also carry information about agents, *i.e.* users and computing environments used to execute programs.
 In the context of BioProv, a "Project" is distinct from a "Workflow" in the sense that a Project refers to a particular set of samples and files and associated programs, while a Workflow refers to a set of programs that can be run on a set of adequate files.
 A user can therefore use the same workflow in many projects.
 Because they are serializable in JSON and tabular formats, BioProv objects can be easily stored and shared across computing environments, and can be exported as W3C-PROV compliant documents,